- Top Rated New York City Divorce Attorney

 It is a common option when a couple has children who benefit from staying in the same family home.
 In such instances, one spouse moves out and waits for a period of time before they can sell the house.

 Getting Divorced in New York?
-Call Us Today!
+Call Douglas Family Law Today

 If you are considering a divorce in New York, you should seek skilled legal advice before making any decisions.
-The New York Divorce Lawyers at Douglas Family Law Group have represented clients through some of the most challenging times of their lives and can do the same for you.
+The New York Divorce Lawyers at Douglas have represented clients through some of the most challenging times of their lives and can do the same for you.